 Bio

-I dedicate my life to words and communication, by day as a translator, by night as an artist.
+I dedicate my life to words, by day as a translator, and by night as an artist.
 Without efficient articulation, expression and interchange, we shall perish earlier than necessary.
 Communication important is.

 Our species appears to be the result of an angoing, roughly four-billion-year-long process.
 Homo sapiens has come a long way, yet all too often I must conclude, its members have found their communication skills that same morning, between their house keys, phone and pocket lint.

-"Why do you think I have a choice?"
+"Why do you assume I have a choice?"

 We all seem to have coagulated from the universe's pocket lint, made with moxie, zazz, and elbow grease.
 We are all currently finding ourselves in this gravity well called Three of Eight - or Earth, if you will - to enjoy a single-fare round trip around a star, in the outer regions of one galaxy among trillions.